 The Reservoir Trail, newly restored and improved in 2017-2018, is a gem.
 Entered from the parking area of the Public Services Administration Building at 500 Dedham Avenue, this lovely trail is fully accessible to all persons.
 The mostly shaded path and boardwalk around the Reservoir is ½ mile long and takes you through a red maple swamp and woods.
 There are benches about every 1/10 mile.
 There are also two lookout/fishing piers where you might see turtles, ducks, or a great blue heron.
 Read more … Trail Map

 Here’s a pleasant way to spend time outdoors.
 Thanks to a grassroots effort, an abandoned railway that once ran to Medfield has been transformed into a smooth, crushed stone 1.7 mile walking and cycling path.
 The wooded trail passes by the Needham Town Forest and ends with looped paths through the meadow at the Charles River Peninsula, a Trustees of Reservations property.
 Parking (and a boat launch) is available at Red Wing Bay on the south side of Fisher Street, and there is also access from High Rock Street.
-It is hoped that this path will eventually be part of a 7-mile path that runs through Dover to Medfield.
-Bay Colony Rail Trail Facebook page.
-Trail Rules & Guidelines Trail Map
+The Bay Colony Rail Trail website has information about the project, which includes sections in Newton, Medfield and Dover.
+Trail Map